najamelan/async_executors/README.md

 In order to get round this you can take an executor in as a parameter from client code and spawn your futures on the provided executor.
 Currently the only two traits that are kind of widely available for this are `Spawn` and `LocalSpawn` from the _futures_ library.
 Unfortunately, other executor providers do not implement these traits.
 So by publishing an API that relies on these traits, you would have been restricting the clients to use the executors from _futures_, or start implementing their own wrappers that implement the traits.

-_Async_executors_ has wrappers providing impls on various executors, namely _tokio_, _async_std_, _wasm_bindgen_.
+_Async_executors_ has wrappers providing impls on various executors, namely _tokio_, _async_std_, _wasm_bindgen_, ...
 As such you can just use the trait bounds and refer your users to this crate if they want to use any of the supported executors.

 All wrappers also implement `Clone`, `Debug` and the zero sized ones also `Copy`.
 You can express you will need to clone in your API: `impl Spawn + Clone`.

 Note that you should never use `block_on` inside async contexts.
+Depending on the executor, this might hang or panic.
 Some backends we use like _tokio_ and `RemoteHandle` from _futures_ use `catch_unwind`, so try to keep futures unwind safe.

 #### Spawning with handles